rtmigo/pyrel/README.md

 # Install

-The scripts are not installed.
+The scripts should not be installed to the system.
 They are placed inside a python project directory.

 ## If you prefer GIT submodules